pharo-project/pheps/phep-proposal.md

 ```

 # Abstract
-This PhEP describes the extension of Pharo numeric literals to accepts (and ignore) underscore characters (`_` ASCII 95).
+This PhEP describes the extension of Pharo numeric literals to accept (and ignore) underscore characters (`_` ASCII 95).

 # Motivation